CapDenProgrammierer/CapDenProgrammierer/README.md

 - 👋 Hi, I’m @CapDenProgrammierer
 - 👀 I’m interested in the future
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on things?
+- 💞️ I’m looking to collaborate on things
-- 📫 How to reach me? via Discord I guess
+- 📫 How to reach me? currently via Discord

 <!---
 CapDenProgrammierer/CapDenProgrammierer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.